Academic Satisfactory Progress

-If you are pursuing a baccalaureate degree, you are expected to make satisfactory progress toward the attainment of that degree and are expected to enter a major and graduate after completion of a reasonable number of credits and quarters.
-The satisfactory progress policy looks at your total credits, but when counting quarters, only regular academic-year quarters – autumn, winter, and spring – are considered.
-The courses and credits you take during summer quarters count towards your degree requirements and are included in your credit total.
-Summer quarters are not added to your satisfactory progress quarter total and, thus, do not count against the number of quarters you may complete before the satisfactory progress credit limit is enforced.
+Students pursuing a baccalaureate degree are expected to make satisfactory progress toward the attainment of that degree and are expected to enter a major and graduate after completion of a reasonable number of credits and quarters.
+The satisfactory progress policy looks at a student’s total credits, but when counting quarters, only regular academic-year quarters – autumn, winter, and spring – are considered.
+The courses and credits taken during summer quarters count towards degree requirements and are included in the credit total.
+Summer quarters are not added to the satisfactory progress quarter total, and thus, do not count against the number of quarters students may complete before the satisfactory progress credit limit is enforced.

 NOTE: Individual departments may have additional satisfactory progress requirements.
-For Financial Aid satisfactory progress information click here.
+For Financial Aid satisfactory progress information, visit the Satisfactory Academic Progress page.

 On this page